What is Fantasy Congress?

-Long answer: Fantasy Congress is a free online game where data about congressional elections is converted into points.
+Long answer: Fantasy Congress is an online game where data about congressional elections is converted into points.
 Like fantasy sports, you can play with friends or people all over the country.
 Players choose congressional candidates for their team(s) and acquire points based on real life data we collect about the candidates.

 Who should play?

-Whether you're a fantasy sports enthusiast, a hardcore political junkie, or neither of these things, we want you.
+Whether you're a fantasy sports enthusiast, a hardcore political junkie, an educator, or neither of these things, we want you.
 Fantasy Congress is intended to be fun for all, plain and simple.
 You don't need any prior knowledge to get started.

 How to play

 League - Fantasy Congress is played in small groups called leagues.
 A league consists of 3 to 12 players.

 Commissioner - The player in charge of the league.
 Only the commissioner has access to the league settings.
 A league can only have one commissioner.

 Candidate - Someone who is running for office in the U.S. House or Senate.

 Team - The group of candidates attributed to a player.
 A player can have up to 15 candidates per team and only one team per league.

 Owner - The player in charge of a team.